UPCOMING CLASSEs, WORKSHOPS, and events

 Wheel throwing level 1 : 8 Week class

 When: Monday mornings from 9:30am-12:30pm.
-8 Weeks beginning April 28 and ending June 16.
+8 Weeks beginning October 13 and ending December 1.

 Instructor: Kelly Brothers